hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/java.md

 We can connect our custom GraphQL server to Hasura using [remote schemas](https://hasura.io/docs/latest/graphql/core/remote-schemas/index/).

-1. In the Hasura Console remote schema tab, add your Python server `<Spring Boot URL>/graphql`
+1. In the Hasura Console remote schema tab, add your Java server `<Spring Boot URL>/graphql`

 1. In the API Explorer tab, try querying the sample shows.